maxxiimo/the-front-end-manifesto/information-architecting.md

 Information Architecting
 ------------------------

 Now that we have reviewed the three pillars of foundation work: [markup][], [styles][], and [mobile][], it's time to delve into actually building a websites/application.
 The best place to start is with the splash page or application console: its navigation, content, interaction, layout, and look and feel.
 The homepage is of critical importance to your project.
-Most of the time it is the first thing a user will see, and how they will understand your [whatever your building] and how they will [whatever they will do], and it sets the tone and unifying theme for every subsequent page or functionality.
+Most of the time it is the first thing a user will see, and how they will understand your [whatever your building] and how they will [whatever they will do].
+It also sets the tone and unifying theme for every subsequent page or functionality.

 The key to being successful in building your application splash page and/or console can be summed up in one word:

-Storytelling.
+Storytelling

-Back in 2008 at "An Event Apart: Boston" I remember listening to [Jason Santa Maria][], then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
+Back in 2008 at "An Event Apart: Boston" I listened to [Jason Santa Maria][], then the Creative Director of Happy Cog Studios, give a presentation called "Good Design Ain't Easy."
 He described how stories were being told by design, with the designer in effect becoming the narrator.
-When I worked for Fidelity Investments as an  Information Architect, I remember another presenter that same year at the company auditorium sharing his thoughts on storytelling and its importance in design.
-Although I no longer remember his name, I do remember his talk thesis: people understand and remember stories.
+Another presenter at Fidelity Investments that same year also talked about storytelling and its importance in design.
+Although I no longer remember his name, I do remember his talks thesis: people understand and remember stories.

 These talks have stuck with me over the years, and have become the manner in which I view site design; as storytelling.
 What follows is an explanation of how to build a story for your website and translate that into code, and the sites look and feel (styles).
 As a front end developer, without getting super complex or requiring a gazillion dollars, there are three ways to go about this: